Alida Rockefeller Messinger: Philanthropy

 Messinger is a major donor to conservation and environmental organizations.
 Her Alida R. Messinger Charitable Trust also funds conservation and environmental groups, as does the Rockefeller Family Fund, founded in 1967, of which she is a trustee.

 Messinger also contributes financially to the Center for Public Integrity.
 She is a significant political donor to progressive and Democratic causes, donating millions of dollars.

 Personal life

 From 1978 to 1986, she was married to Mark Dayton (b.
-1947), the son of Bruce Dayton, who was part of a family that started the retail store that eventually became Target.
+1947), a son of Bruce Dayton, who was part of a family that started the retail store that eventually became Target.
 Dayton later served as a United States senator for Minnesota from 2001 until 2007 and as Governor of Minnesota from 2011 to 2019.
 Before divorcing in 1986, Messinger and Dayton had two sons together, Eric and Andrew Dayton.

 After the divorce, she married William Messinger, president of Aureus, an addiction recovery organization.
 They have one daughter.